DesignCon is part of the Informa Markets Division of Informa PLC

 • Circuit architecture and I/O design techniques to improve signal and power integrity

 Design-oriented modeling simulation and analysis are required for cost-effective power and signal integrity (SI) performance optimization of chip, package, board, and chip+package+board+VRM combinations.
-This track covers the broad range of topics required to best address those needs for modern microprocessor and digital systems.
+This track covers the broad range of topics required to best address those needs for modern CPU/GPU and digital systems.

 • Design case studies (automotive electronics, biomedical electronics, communications, consumer electronics, industrial/home automation, mobility applications)